 - 1 letter from your Residency Program Director in Internal Medicine

-- All three USMLE Steps 1, 2CK, 2CS & 3 transcripts and if applicable, ECFMG status report
+- All three USMLE Steps 1, 2CK, 2CS & 3 transcripts (or COMLEX equivalents) and if applicable, ECFMG status report

 International Medical Graduates (IMG) should note that completion of an ACGME-accredited Internal Medicine Residency Training Program and ABIM board-eligibility in Internal Medicine is required for ABIM board-eligibility and certification in Cardiovascular Disease.
 Our program accepts applicants sponsored on J1 clinical visas from the ECFMG.
 We do not sponsor H1B visas or other visa types.

 In August, selected applicants will be invited for interviews.
-Interview days, on Wednesdays, Thursdays or Fridays in September and October, will be offered to the selected applicants.
+Virtual interview days in September and October will be offered to the selected applicants.
 During the interview visit, the applicant will meet with many faculty and fellows, and all efforts will be made to accommodate the applicant's areas of interest or future goals for their fellowship training.